microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 -  If a [tabbable](#tabbable) UI is found, focus on it
    -  Otherwise, focus on the send box wihout soft keyboard

+### ARIA role "separator"

+We are using the [ARIA role "separator"](https://www.w3.org/TR/wai-aria-1.1/#separator) for the "New messages" button.
+This is because the button serves as a visible boundary between read and unread messages, similar to an [horizontal ruler](https://www.w3.org/TR/html52/grouping-content.html#the-hr-element).
+Per [HTML 5.2 specifications](https://www.w3.org/TR/html52/grouping-content.html#the-li-element), separator role is allowed to use in the `<li>` element.

+The separator role has a property called [children presentational](https://www.w3.org/TR/wai-aria-1.1/#childrenArePresentational).
+This property hides all children from assistive technology.
+Its effect is very similar to setting `role="presentation"` to all descendants and is not overrideable.
+Thus, it prevented us from using `<button>` widget inside the `<li role="separator">` element.

+Fortunately, the separator role has two modes of operation: static structure or focusable widget.
+The "New messages" button is using the latter mode, which supports interactivity and movement.

+When the "New messages" separator is being activated, it logically move the separator to the bottom of the page, thus, marking all messages as read.
+And we only support one direction and one amount of movement.

+Lastly, we style the "New messages" separator like a normal button and float on top of the transcript.
+And added `click` and `keypress` event listener for <kbd>ENTER</kbd> and <kbd>SPACEBAR</kbd> key for [activation](https://www.w3.org/TR/wai-aria-practices-1.1/#button).

 ## Do and don't

 ### Do